 Learn more about the TRICL study

-The TRICL project is integrating data from eight GWAS studies on lung cancer to increase power to detect genetic factors influencing all types of lung cancer and to be able to analyze specific subsets, such as cases with early onset, specific histological sets, gender-defined groups, and never smokers.
-The extended sample size will allow study of gene-environment interactions.
-The goal is to identify individuals at high risk for lung cancer for whom screening and early detection would be most beneficial.
+The TRICL project integrated data from eight GWAS studies on lung cancer to increase power to detect genetic factors influencing all types of lung cancer and to be able to analyze specific subsets, such as cases with early onset, specific histological sets, gender-defined groups, and never smokers.
+The extended sample size allowed the study of gene-environment interactions.
+The goal was to identify individuals at high risk for lung cancer for whom screening and early detection would be most beneficial.

 Working Groups and Organizational Structure

-There are six GAME-ON Working Groups that cut across all five projects that promote scientific collaborations in specific areas across cancer types:
+Each of the five projects contained six GAME-ON Working Groups that promoted scientific collaborations in specific areas across cancer types:

 - Analytic and Risk Modeling Working Group

 An Executive Committee composed of the Lead Investigators of the five U19s established the policies and processes across the initiative.
 NCI has appointed an External Advisory Committee that provided advice on the overall initiative progress.